Navigating Uncharted Territory: How We Developed a Strategic Product Marketing Role

 Not existing at all

-I suggest you read the article “About Titles and Responsibilities” by Steve Johnson of Pragmatic Marketing.
+I suggest you read the article “About Titles and Responsibilities” by Steve Johnson of Pragmatic Institute.
 Steve says, “Titles really are a mess in our business.
 What one company calls a product manager, another calls a product marketing manager.
 Technology businesses have generally ignored the standard terms used in other industries.”

 How true!
 Go ahead and peruse the hundreds and hundreds of “product marketing” positions listed through career portals like www.simplyhired.com.
 After five minutes, you’ll quickly reach the same conclusion: job titles and descriptions for this role are all over the map.